 Response Confirm that all network physicians are paid on a case rate for deliveries and that payment is the same for both vaginal and C-section delivery.
 Single, Radio group.
-1: Confirmed, 2: Not confirmed, complete table Payment Strategy For comparison.
-Description For comparison.
-Percent of Physicians Paid Under Strategy For comparison.
-Numerator For comparison.
-Denominator Strategy 1: Blended Case Rate 50 words.
+1: Confirmed 2: Not confirmed, complete table Payment Strategy Description Percent of Physicians Paid Under Strategy Denominator Strategy 1: Blended Case Rate 50 words.
 Percent.
 Integer.
 Integer.

-Strategy 2: Provide quality bonuses for physicians that attain NTSV C-section rate goal or make improvements in reducing NTSV C-sections 50 words.
+Strategy 2: Provide quality bonuses for physicians that attain NTSV C- section rate goal or make improvements in reducing NTSV C- sections 50 words.
 Percent.
 Integer.
 Integer.
 Strategy 3: Population-based payment models 50 words.
 Percent.
 Integer.
 Integer.
 Strategy 4: Other (explain) 50 words.
-Nothing required Percent.
-N/A OK.
+Percent.
 Integer.
-N/A OK.
 Integer.
-N/A OK.
 Strategy 5: Other (explain) 50 words.
-Nothing required Percent.
-N/A OK.
+Percent.
 Integer.
-N/A OK.
 Integer.
-N/A OK.
 Strategy 6: Other (explain) 50 words.
-Nothing required Percent.
-N/A OK.
+Percent.
 Integer.
-N/A OK.
 Integer.
-N/A OK.

-All questions required for Applicants that are currently operating in Covered California.
-Questions 21.4.5.1 and 21.4.5.2 are required for Applicants that are not currently operating in Covered California.
+All questions required for new entrant Applicants that are currently operating in Covered California.
+Questions 21.4.5.1 and 21.4.5.2 are required for new entrant Applicants that are not currently operating in Covered California.
+All questions should be answered at the product level, not Issuer level.

-Applicant must: 1) Adopt a hospital payment methodology that places all acute general hospitals either at risk or subject to a bonus payment for quality performance.
+Applicant willmust: 1) Adopt a hospital payment methodology that places all acute general hospitals either at risk or subject to a bonus payment for quality performance.
 2) Promote hospital involvement in improvement programs so that all hospitals achieve infection rates (measured as a standardized infection ratio or SIR) of 1.0 or lower for the five Hospital Associated Infection (HAI) measures outlined in Attachment 1 or are working to improve.
 3) Promote hospital involvement in improvement programs so that all hospitals comply with Sepsis Management according to CMS guidelines.